JohnSilentHill/JohnSilentHill/README.md

 **Instead, I'm learning Python.**

-I've had a try at Lua and Html in the past but they suck (and I will not be trying assembly you freaks.)
+I've had a try at Lua and Html in the past but none stuck.
+And I may in future branch out to C, Javascript, or

 # Socials